Tsering Yangzom Lama

 We Measure the Earth with Our Bodies, inspired in part by Lama's own experiences, tells the story of a Tibetan family's journey into exile over the course of 50 years and three generations.
-The novel was shortlisted for the 2022 Giller Prize, and longlisted for both the Center for Fiction First Novel Prize and the inaugural Carol Shields Prize for Fiction in 2023.
+The novel was shortlisted for the 2022 Giller Prize, and longlisted for the Center for Fiction First Novel Prize, the Jim Deva Prize for Writing that Provokes, and the inaugural Carol Shields Prize for Fiction in 2023.
 The novel was awarded the Great Lakes College Association New Writers Award for Fiction.